t4rra/CCStopper/README.md

 <details>
 <summary>Q: Is this a virus?</summary>

 A: Windows might say that it is a virus, but that is a false positive.
-As stated above, the full source code for this script is available for auditing.
+The full source code for this script is available for auditing.
 </details>

 <details>
 <summary>Q: I found a bug/issue!
 What do I do?</summary>

 A: Update to the latest version.
-If the issue persists, check the open issues and [the known issues](https://github.com/eaaasun/CCStopper/blob/main/README.md#known-issues) for any issues that I am aware of.
+If the issue persists, check the open/closed issues and [the known issues](https://github.com/eaaasun/CCStopper/blob/main/README.md#known-issues) for any issues that I am aware of.
 If it's not there, open up an issue describing your problem and how to reproduce it.
 I'll work on it as soon as I can.

 </details>